elk-audio/elk-docs/docs/html/_sources/documents/getting_started_with_development_kit_software.md.txt

 # Development Kit Software
 In this guide you will quickly see which the first steps are, to run a plugin from within Elk's Sushi host, to get sound playing out of it, and to control its parameters using an Open Sound Control (OSC) GUI.

+Please note that all the below instructions and example files, are written for the context of running on a Linux desktop environment, not our development boards, for which the paths, binary files and command line arguments differ.

 ## Running a plugin within the Sushi host

 You could run Sushi natively on your own Debian Linux computer, or on a virtual machine.
 To get started you need the Sushi AppImage, available from the [Releases section of our Sushi repository](https://github.com/elk-audio/sushi/releases).
 Read [these brief instructions if you are unfamiliar with running software in Linux AppImages](https://itsfoss.com/use-appimage-linux/).